 Hi there!
-I’m Amanda, and I live in the charming town of Saugerties, located in the Hudson Valley of New York state (yes, a whole other state exists outside of NYC!) … Anyway, I’ve always been a maker, but my main craft has really become knitting, which I’ve been doing since I was a teenager.
+I’m Amanda, and I live in the charming town of Saugerties, located in the Hudson Valley of New York state (yes, a whole other state exists outside of NYC!) … Anyway, I’ve always been a maker, but my main crafts have really become knitting and sewing.
 I find something very therapeutic and centering about always having a project (or several) to be working on.

 About Old Salt Craft Co.

 When I was a kid, my mom and dad – I’m an only child – used to take me to Ocean City, New Jersey during the summer.
 We’d pack up our blue Chevy Astro van and spend entire weekends on the beach and in the ocean, enjoying nights in our little “camper.”
 My dad, a U.S. Navy veteran, would point out the “old salts” who seemed to waste away on the powder blue benches along the boardwalk – crusty old sailors, with yellow beards, faces like road maps, and woolen hats.